eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 described in [Section 4.4](#44-data-presentation-flows).
 For this, the intermediary will use their own access certificate (point 1. above) and the registration certificate of the 'end' Relying Party (point 2. above).
-4. If a Wallet Unit, during a transaction, receives an registration certificate indicating that the Relying Party uses the services of an intermediary, it verifies that the name and the identifier of the intermediary in the registration certificate are identical to the name and identifier in the access
+4. If a Wallet Unit, during a transaction, receives a registration certificate indicating that the Relying Party uses the services of an intermediary, it verifies that the name and the identifier of the intermediary in the registration certificate are identical to the name and identifier in the access